lkilpela/minishell/TO-DO.md

 ## path
 - [x] ms().paths is not updated correctly when new path is added to $PATH can test when you go to any of the past project folders that has the executable in there, like push_swap then: `export "PATH=$PATH:$PWD"` check if your new folder is in the end of the path with `echo $PATH` now push_swap should be possible to be run from anywhere as a command, so go back to minishell folder or home folder or anything, and try running `push_swap 5 1 3 4` fixed it for now by removing the if statement and always updating the paths from the vars_list.
-- [ ] ms().paths is causing memory leaks, cause its not getting freed and its not following the lalloc ( list allocation) logic with the safe commands so either need to free it normally in case of error or exit or make safe_allocation for it (should probably free the last ms().paths before it gets updated either way)
 ## exec
 - [x]   ```
         mdkir test_folder